 What does the Statue of Liberty look like?

-The Statue of Liberty is a woman, dressed in a long robe and has a crown on top of her head.
+The Statue of Liberty is a woman dressed in a long robe with a crown on her head.
 Bartholdi’s design was based on Libertas, the Roman Goddess of Liberty.
-Libertas was featured on both Roman coins and French seals.
-On both the coins and the seals Libertas was shown as a woman in a long robe with a spiked crown.
+Libertas were featured on both Roman coins and French seals.
+On both the coins and the seals, Libertas was shown as a woman in a long robe with a spiked crown.

-Bartholdi also liked the French painting called France Enlightening the World by artist Ange-Louis Janet-Lange.
-In the painting Liberty as a woman was holding up a torch in one hand.
-He liked the message in the painting and named the statue Liberty Enlighting the World.
+Bartholdi also liked the French painting, France Enlightening the World, by artist Ange-Louis Janet-Lange.
+In the painting Liberty, a woman was holding up a torch in one hand.
+He liked the message in the painting and named the Statue Liberty Enlighting the World.

-Now we know that the Statue of Liberty also known as Lady Liberty is a woman dressed in a long robe with a crown on top of her head.
-She holds a tabula ansate (tablet) in her left arm that has the date July 4th, 1776 written in Roman Numerals July IV MDCCLXXVI.
-July 4th, 1776 was the day America gained its independence.
+Now we know that the Statue of Liberty, also known as Lady Liberty is a woman dressed in a long robe with a crown on top of her head.
+She holds a tabula ansate (tablet) in her left arm that has the date July 4, 1776, written in Roman Numerals July IV MDCCLXXVI.
+July 4, 1776, was the day America gained its independence.
 In her right hand, she holds up a torch.

 She stands upon a pedestal.
 She wears sandals and at the bottom of her feet are broken shackles.
 The shackles represent freedom from oppression.
 Fun Fact her shoe size is 879!

 The Statue of Liberty’s crown has 25 windows and seven spikes.
-The seven spikes are meant to look like a halo.
+The seven spikes symbolize a halo.
 The seven spikes represent the seven seas and the seven continents.